neerajkumarc/realtime-cursor-sharing/README.md

-Example of real-time cursor sharing using sokets.
+Example of real-time cursor sharing using sockets.